Trees add character to Waterloo south and provide shade to help cool outdoor areas.

 New trees are not included in the plan but will be planted during the development stage.
 The location and details of new trees will be included in the design of buildings and other areas.

-We have included existing trees in the proposed plan if they are:
+We have included existing trees in the plan if they:

 - create a buffer between homes and the streets.

 Artist's impression of the main park

 There are several reasons why we have not included some trees in the plan.
 In some cases, the trees are no longer healthy, or they have the potential to cause damage.
 Although we have considered building locations carefully to allow for keeping more trees, some trees have been removed to make way for new buildings.

 Sunlight makes living spaces brighter and more energy efficient and is vital for the growth of healthy trees and gardens.
 The plan allows for sunlight to come into homes, outdoor areas and community spaces.